unaigonzalezz/xBatt/README.md

 ## Download

-Download the latest version on Stream Deck Marketplace
+Download the latest version on Stream Deck Marketplace or on the [Releases Page](https://github.com/unaigonzalezz/xBatt/releases/tag/xBatt)

 ## Support